Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 The French word for pan, as in frying pan, is poêle /pwell/.

-Sometimes dish names include the word pan-fried poêlé(e) to describe the dish.
-For example, a popular dish in France, especially during the holiday season, is foie gras poêlé which is basically a thick piece of pan-seared foie gras seasoned with salt and pepper.
+Sometimes, dish names include the word pan-fried poêlé(e) to describe the dish.
+For example, a popular dish in France, especially during the holiday season, is foie gras poêlé, which is basically a thick piece of pan-seared foie gras seasoned with salt and pepper.

-Final Thoughts about ordering steaks in France
+Final thoughts on ordering steak in France

 Related Articles you might like